Steps to Buy a House with a Mortgage: A Guide for U.S. Homebuyers

 Step 3: Find a Home and Make an Offer

 Work with a real estate agent (or on your own) to find a home.
 When you find one you want, make an offer.
 Your offer may include contingencies—for example, financing contingency (mortgage approval) and inspection contingency.
+In competitive markets, sellers may prefer offers with fewer contingencies.
+Your agent can help you structure the offer.

 Step 4: Apply for the Mortgage